LLaMA-Omni: Seamless Speech Interaction with Large Language Models: Abstract

 \section{Abstract}

 Models like GPT-4o enable real-time interaction with large language models (LLMs) through speech, significantly enhancing user experience compared to traditional text-based interaction.
 However, there is still a lack of exploration on how to build speech interaction models based on open-source LLMs.
-To address this, we propose \name, a novel model architecture designed for low-latency and high-quality speech interaction with LLMs. \name integrates a pretrained speech encoder, a speech adaptor, an LLM, and a streaming speech decoder.
+To address this, we propose \name, a novel end-to-end model architecture designed for low-latency and high-quality speech interaction with LLMs. \name integrates a pretrained speech encoder, a speech adaptor, an LLM, and a streaming speech decoder.
 It eliminates the need for speech transcription, and can simultaneously generate text and speech responses directly from speech instructions with extremely low latency.
 We build our model based on the latest Llama-3.1-8B-Instruct model.
-To align the model with speech interaction scenarios, we construct a dataset named InstructS2S-200K, which includes 200K speech instructions and corresponding speech responses.
-Experimental results show that compared to previous speech-language models, \name provides better responses in both content and style, with a response latency as low as 226ms.
-Additionally, training \name takes less than 3 days on just 4 GPUs, paving the way for the efficient development of speech-language models in the future.\footnote{Code and model are available at \url{https://github.com/ictnlp/LLaMA-Omni}.}
+To align the model with speech interaction scenarios, we construct a dataset named InstructS2S-200K, which includes 200K speech instructions and corresponding speech responses, with a style that better matches the characteristics of speech interaction scenarios.
+Experimental results show that compared to previous speech-language models, \name provides better responses in both content and style, with a response latency as low as \bluetext{236ms}.
+Additionally, training \name takes less than 3 days on just 4 GPUs, paving the way for the efficient development of speech-language models in the future.\footnote{Code: \url{https://github.com/ictnlp/LLaMA-Omni}\\ Model: \url{https://huggingface.co/ICTNLP/Llama-3.1-8B-Omni}\\ Audio Samples: \url{https://ictnlp.github.io/llama-omni-demo/}}